Slackadays/Clipboard/README.md

 # Clipboard
-Cut, copy, and paste files wherever you want, all from the comfort of your terminal.
+Cut, copy, and paste files wherever you want, all from the comfort of your terminal!
+To my knowledge, this is the first implementation of a clipboard ever for a command line.

 Clipboard...
 - is tiny.
 Clipboard rings in at mere tens of kilobytes for most platforms.